bot-app/trading/docs/sql_cheatsheet.md

 Freqtrade is using SQLAlchemy, which supports multiple different database systems.
 As such, a multitude of database systems should be supported.
 Freqtrade does not depend or install any additional database driver.
 Please refer to the [SQLAlchemy docs](https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls) on installation instructions for the respective database systems.

-The following systems have been tested and are known to work with freqtrade:
+The following systems have been tested and are known to work with trading:

 * sqlite (default)
 * PostgreSQL)
 * MariaDB

 !!!
 Warning
     By using one of the below database systems, you acknowledge that you know how to manage such a system.
-The freqtrade team will not provide any support with setup or maintenance (or backups) of the below database systems.
+The trading team will not provide any support with setup or maintenance (or backups) of the below database systems.

 ### PostgreSQL